Latest News on the Opportunity Zones Regulations

 Nearly 400,000 federal employees have been furloughed without pay since the shutdown took effect on December 22, 2018.

-On October 19, 2018, the Treasury Department issued much-anticipated guidance on Qualified Opportunity Funds (QOFs) and investments in them.
+The Treasury Department issued much-anticipated guidance on Qualified Opportunity Funds (QOFs) and investments in them.
 The “New Regs” address several key areas, including:

 - The requirements that must be met by a taxpayer to defer gains by investing in an Opportunity Fund;